 Who said reading can’t be competitive?
 Every few months, we’ll be challenging you to read a list of selected books.
 Print out the challenge and cross the titles off as you go.
 Show off how much you’ve read by taking a picture and tweeting @penguinrandom or Instagramming (@penguinrandomhouse) with the hashtag #challengeyourshelf.

 Check out all the books in the challenge below!

-From the National Book Award–winning author of Just Kids: an unforgettable odyssey of a legendary artist, told through the cafés and haunts she has worked in around the world.
-It is a book Patti Smith has described as “a...
+From the National Book Award–winning author of Just Kids: a “sublime collection of true stories … and wild imaginings that take us to the very heart of who Patti Smith is” (Vanity Fair), told through the cafés and haunts she has worked in around the world.
+Patti Smith calls this bestselling work “a roadmap to my...
 Read more >

 The perfect gift for music lovers and Neil Young fans, telling the story behind Neil Young's legendary career and his iconic, beloved songs.